cn-uofbasel/ccn-lite/README.txt

 - sophisticated data structures for performance optimisations (it's up to you to exchange the linked lists with whatever fits your needs)
-- negative content selection (the cumbersome to use Bloom filters etc), and scoping
+- exclusion filtering in interests i.e., negative content selection like the cumbersome to use Bloom filters
+- matching the implicit SHA256 component of content objects
 - all TCP connectivity and CCNx cmd line utilities that have TCP hardwired into them (we are datagram purists)
 - crypto functionality, which here is not our prime concern